Logo

 In this case, the client had some kind of network issue in a satellite office location just as the user was posting a Receivings Transaction Entry batch.
 Their network connection completely dropped, and the user had clicked on the Post button just before the connection was lost.
 They received several error messages of course, including the “Table Not Found” message, confirming the disconnect from SQL.
 The batch was stuck in “posting” status, and they called me to see what to do next.

-Good news: the user had printed an edit list and as part of their normal process, reviewed the edit list prior to posting.
+Good news: the user had printed an edit list and as part of their normal process, reviewed the edit list before posting.
 This turned out to be a huge time saver.
-I ran the necessary scripts to reset the batch status, and asked them to re-print the edit list and check it carefully for any differences vs. the original edit list they printed.
-Had they not printed the first one, they wouldn’t have anything to check against, and would have to go from memory, or from a pile of packing slips on their desk or something to recreate what should be there and if anything was missing etc.
+I ran the necessary scripts to reset the batch status and asked them to re-print the edit list and check it carefully for any differences vs. the original edit list they printed.
+Had they not printed the first one, they wouldn't have anything to check against, and would have to go from memory, or a pile of packing slips on their desk or something to recreate what should be there and if anything was missing etc.

-Having an edit list saved their bacon… it turned what could have been a long painful process into a 10 minute cross check and then they continued with posting the batch and everything was fine.
+Having an edit list saved their bacon… it turned what could have been a long painful process into a 10-minute cross-check and then they continued with posting the batch and everything was fine.

 Issue #2: Deletion of integrated transactions by accident

-Bad news: the user didn’t print an edit list first.
-They had a report from the source system of what should be in the batch, so they knew which two customers should be in the refunds batch, but the report is in a different order than how it integrates into Dynamics GP and doesn’t give the user any info on how they are integrated, i.e. document dates, document numbers, customer numbers etc..
-When they went to re-key the missing transactions, some questions came up such as “what should I use as a document number?”.
-If they had an edit list, this would be a no-brainer - all the info would be there for you to rekey exactly as it was referenced in the original transaction.
+Bad news: the user didn't print an edit list first.
+They had a report from the source system of what should be in the batch, so they knew which two customers should be in the refunds batch, but the report is in a different order than how it integrates into Dynamics GP and doesn't give the user any info on how they are integrated, i.e. document dates, document numbers, customer numbers etc. When they went to re-key the missing transactions, some questions came up such as "What should I use as a document number?".
+If they had an edit list, this would be a no-brainer - all the info would be there for someone to rekey exactly as it was referenced in the original transaction.

 Recommendation